 All Residents are required to participate in scholarly/research activities during residency.
 These activities are required for graduation.
-Opportunities generally begin in PGY-2 but may begin as early as intern year.
-If a resident would like to begin earlier, they may schedule a meeting with Dr. Louanne Friend to discuss opportunities.
+Opportunities generally begin in PGY-2, but may begin as early as the intern year.
+If a resident would like to begin earlier, they may schedule time to discuss these projects at any time during intern year.

-Scholarly activity comes in many different formats and incorporates the core areas of academic medicine, such as research, teaching, patient care, and organization/management/service.
+The scholarly activity comes in many different formats and incorporates the core areas of academic medicine, such as research, teaching, patient care and organization/management/service.
 As defined by Boyer (1990), scholarship encompasses the full scope of academic work and includes:

-- The Scholarship of Discovery original research. - The Scholarship of Integration interdisciplinary work in which connections are made across disciplines. - The Scholarship of Application the application of theory to practice and the bidirectional relationship between theory and practice. - The Scholarship of Teaching communication of knowledge to learners and the creation and sharing of knowledge about the practice of teaching.
+- The Scholarship of Discovery original research. - The Scholarship of Integration interdisciplinary work in which connections are made across disciplines. - The Scholarship of Application the application of theory to practice and the bidirectional relationship between theory and practice.

-Residents are required to accumulate 10 scholarly activity points to meet graduation requirements.
+The Scholarship of Teaching - communication of knowledge to learners and the creation and sharing of knowledge about the practice of teaching.
+Residents are required to accumulate 10 scholarly activity points.
 This system recognizes a variety of activities as scholarly; any of the four types of scholarship described by Boyer can potentially earn points.